krishanthan4/edutube_v2__next-js_firebase/README.md

-# EduTube - YouTube Course Platform
+# Edutube - YouTube Course Platform

-EduTube is a Next.js application that allows users to create and view YouTube playlists as structured courses with progress tracking, user authentication, and category management.
+Edutube is a Next.js application that allows users to create and view YouTube playlists as structured courses with progress tracking, user authentication, and category management.

 ## Features